IRAN IN BOYS FOR SALE

-The following account of boy prostitution in Turkey is from Boys for Sale.
-A Sociological Study of Boy Prostitution by Dennis Drew and Jonathan Drake, New York, 1969, pp. 81-88.
-Drake did research in Turkey in the 1960s, which formed the basis for both this and ""'Le Vice' in Turkey", an article on the history of Greek love there published in the International Journal of Greek Love, II (November 1966) pp. 13-27.
+The following account of boy prostitution in Iran is from Boys for Sale.
+A Sociological Study of Boy Prostitution by Dennis Drew and Jonathan Drake, New York, 1969, pp. 95-6.